taitulism/tm-ticker/README.md

 &nbsp;

 ### `.stop()`
-Pause ticking.
+Stop ticking (pause).
 Saves the interval remainder so the next call to `.start()` will continue from where it stopped.

 ```js
 myTicker.start()